MetOffice/growss/build-sphinx-docs/README.md

 ## Usage

-To use this workflow developers must have a `requirements.txt` file in the top level of their project repository to outline the sphinx dependencies that will be used by the `build-sphinx-docs` workflow.
+To use this workflow developers must have a `requirements.txt` file to define the sphinx dependencies that will be used by the `build-sphinx-docs` workflow.
+By default the workflow will look for a `requirements.txt` file in the top level of the calling project repository.
 An example of a `requirements.txt` file which could run this workflow would be as follows:

 ### Example requirements